Wellman on Wellman: Reflections on the Enduring Legacy of A Star is Born at the 2018 TCM Classic Film Festival - MovieMaker Magazine

 A nitrate print of the film in glittering technicolor closed out this year’s TCM Classic Film Festival at its most iconic venue: Grauman’s Egyptian Theatre.
 In 2016, thanks to support from American Cinematheque, Martin Scorsese’s Film Foundation, and Turner Classic Movies, among others, the Egyptian underwent outfitting to join a select handful of theaters across the country able safely to project nitrate film.
-A Star is Born is widely purported to be the first film released widely in Technicolor, though contemporary screenings often favor black and white prints.
+A Star is Born was one of the first studio pictures released widely in Technicolor, though contemporary screenings often favor black and white prints.

 A Star is Born follows the fictional Hollywood marriage and opposing career trajectories of the ascendent Vicki Lester (Janet Gaynor) and the spiraling, alcoholic Norman Maine (Frederic March).
 Director William Wellman has come be associated with his burlier films (his aviation epic Wings won the first ever Academy Award for Outstanding Production), but A Star is Born’s sensitive yet incisive treatment of the Faustian bargain of Hollywood fame is what gained it an outsized cultural status.